solari23/Recipes/Experimental/Gazpacho.md

 ## Preparation
 1. In a large bowl, combine the Roma tomatoes, cucumber, green pepper, green onion, and the spices.
 Add salt and black pepper, and mix.
-1. Put the olive oil, sherry vinegar, lime juice, cherry tomatoes, basil, and mint into the jar of a blender.
+1. Put the olive oil, sherry vinegar, lime juice, cherry tomatoes, garlic, basil, and mint into the jar of a blender.
 Puree.
 1. Add about half of the tomato mixture into the blender.
 Puree.
 1. Pour the puree into the bowl and mix.
 1. Chill the mixture in fridge until cold.
 Serve cold.